Z3NTL3/caddyguard/README.md

 </div>

 ## Intro
---- **Guard** is an elegant plugin for Caddy.
-It provides IP reputation scan.
+--- **Guard** is an elegant IPQS plugin for Caddy.
 Acting as a middleware between your web server.

 --- **Features** are built in, you can tell Guard to intercept or to pass data to your web server.